Chapter 4 Johan

 Yvonne’s observation made Johan think.
 “That makes sense.
 But… what of the bad things?
 Did he make those, too?”

-“How does this happen?” asked Johan.
+“How does that happen?” asked Johan.

 “It’s a deep process though,” Yvonne added.
 “Don’t be surprised if you are shocked by how deep it goes.”

 Johan wondered what this idea of ‘process’ could mean for him.
 Maybe it was what Jesus meant by ‘path’.
-The only time he’d felt he’d gone through anything like a ‘process’ was when he trained to be a soldier.
+The only time he’d felt he’d gone through anything like a process was when he trained to be a soldier.

 *